Robert has been an online writer for over nine years. His articles often focus on design, visual art, writing, and DIY home projects.

 - This helps you get the fence posts perfectly vertical, when you drive them into the ground.
-You can try doing this by sight without the level - I did, and I got the alighment just right on the first try (lucky).
+You can try doing this by sight without the level - I did, and I got the alignment just right on the first try (lucky).

-You need NOT be terrified of remesh.
+You need not be terrified of remesh.
 Just be careful.
 Know the beast, and handle it accordingly.

 For those who might not know, PVC pipe is the plastic pipe used in much of modern plumbing, and "remesh" is the short name for "concrete reinforcing wire mesh".

 The main obstacle to using remesh is the cost of a 150ft roll, which is the standard way that most retail stores (Lowe's, Home Depot) sell it.
-The next obstacle to using remesh is the weight of the 150ft roll, which is about 160 pounds for the 10 gauge residential grade most commmonly available.
+The next obstacle to using remesh is the weight of the 150ft roll, which is about 160 pounds for the 10 gauge residential grade most commonly available.
 To deal with this roll, you need a vehicle that can accommodate a cylinder of heavy wire that is five feet in length, 1.5 feet in diameter, and 160 pounds in weight.
-You need a strong helper or two to help you lift it in an out of the vehicle, as well.
+You need a strong helper or two to help you lift it in and out of the vehicle, as well.

 When working with remesh, you also need to be very careful, because the weight of the roll itself can smash your toes and fingers, the tight compression of the wire in a coil can cause it to snap into your face with great force when you cut a piece from the roll, and the sharp ends of the cut wire can scratch or cut you, or even put out an eye [I suggest wearing protective goggles, for this reason].

-You need NOT be terrified of remesh.
+You need not be terrified of remesh.
 Just be careful.
 Know the beast, and handle it accordingly.
 Try to use heavy work gloves for as much of the manipulation of it as possible.
 Honestly, I find myself working without the gloves much of the time, and I inevitably end up pinching and cutting my fingers.
 As I have become more practiced in manipulating it, though, these minor injuries have become infrequent.
 I wear hard-coated prescription lenses all the time, and so I trust these as my eye protection.

-One other thing that you have to be prepared to accept about remesh is the rust, which tends to get your cloths and hands dirty.
+One other thing that you have to be prepared to accept about remesh is the rust, which tends to get your clothes and hands dirty.
 The rust is not harmful to you, to pumpkins, or to foods that you make from pumpkins.

-Assuming that you can get past the obstacles of cost, transportation, and materials handling, you are ready to build a lightweight, sturdy, durable, long-lasting, and semi-portable pumpkin trellis .
+Assuming that you can get past the obstacles of cost, transportation, and materials handling, you are ready to build a lightweight, sturdy, durable, long-lasting, and semi-portable pumpkin trellis.

 The trellis that I describe here measures eight feet long and seven feet high.
 Of course, you might want to customize these dimensions to your own needs.
-Keep in mind, however, that pumpkins need a bare minimum of fifty square feet to crawl.
-An eight-foot by seven-foot trellis is fifty-six square feet, which is right at this minimum.
+Keep in mind, however, that pumpkins need a bare minimum of 50 square feet to crawl.
+An eight-foot by seven-foot trellis is 56 square feet, which is right at this minimum.
 To get five-foot remesh to span an eight-foot length, I had to use two separate seven-foot lengths of remesh, positioned side-by-side on the PVC frame.

 Simply cut two pieces of remesh, each seven feet long.
-Do NOT use a measuring tape.
-Instead, count the wire squares (6 inches each), until you count 14 squares, and at the END of the fourteenth square, make your cut with your bolt cutters, moving in succession across the roll at the same position on each square, until you sever the piece from the roll.
+Do not use a measuring tape.
+Instead, count the wire squares (6 inches each), until you count 14 squares, and at the end of the fourteenth square, make your cut with your bolt cutters, moving in succession across the roll at the same position on each square, until you sever the piece from the roll.
 For my fit, I cut off two feet (four squares) from my second seven-foot piece of remesh, to make the second piece three feet wide.
-When I, positioned the five-foot piece next to the three-foot piece, then, I filled my eight foot length of the frame.
+When I, positioned the five-foot piece next to the three-foot piece, then, I filled my eight-foot length of the frame.
 I created a little stronger continuity between the two pieces by lashing them together with wire at about every one-foot interval.